nyalla/babe/README.md

 Known issues:
 While defining the fieldDetails.fieldType , currently int,string are supported

-How to test:

-Import the files in IDE..
-Run TestFrameWork class inside DemoApplication class
+As there is no file server as of now, you have to download the sample project structure in resources directory and change Base path[PortalConstants.PROJECT_FILE_STRUCTURE] accordingly.

 Try with below sample file.